sujay-sp-au9/Simple-projects/README.md

 Roman-Number-Converter::--- Converts the given number into a roman numeral.
 Cash register::--- returns change to be provided.
-Personal portfolio page, random quote machine::--- A simple HTML project Markdown previewer::-- A react project
+Personal portfolio page, random quote machine::--- A simple HTML project Markdown previewer::-- A front-end project
+Javascript calculator::-- A fron-end project